Currency:USD $

 Exploring Status Effects and Risk Mechanics

-Deep dungeons in Patch 7.35 introduce a variety of status effects and prohibitive actions that add an intriguing layer of complexity to the gameplay.
-Initially, when players encounter these effects before floor 30, they function to bolster your character’s abilities on subsequent floors.
-However, after floor 30, the effects become more unpredictable, with the potential for either beneficial buffs or detrimental debuffs, such as increased trap appearances or progressive healing.
-Thus, from floors 31 to 60, it's typically safe to leverage these effects despite the occasional negative consequence.
+Deep dungeons in Patch 7.35 introduce a variety of status effects and prohibitive actions that add a meaningful layer of complexity to the gameplay.
+Initially, when players encounter these effects before floor 30, they function to bolster character abilities on subsequent floors.
+However, after floor 30, the effects become more unpredictable, with the potential for either beneficial buffs or detrimental debuffs — such as increased trap appearances or progressive healing.
+From floors 31 to 60, it is typically safe to leverage these effects despite the occasional negative consequence.
 Moving past floor 60, particularly beyond 71, players might find it prudent to avoid them entirely due to the heightened risk.

 Tombstones and Experience Gains